 Visualizing the raw street feature class data and rendering the endpoints of the line features with triangles, it is clear there are many breaks in the street features, especially in the areas where the roads cross over the rail lines.

 When this data is run through the Dissolve Network tool, the resulting data has fewer street features—150 features, compared to 824 in the original data.
 Note there are fewer triangles shown in the map below.

 This was accomplished by merging line features where there is no difference in attributes between the adjacent features.
 Note that the endpoints of the lines also no longer need to be present at the street intersections—override connection points (shown here as circles) are created where streets physically intersect, and they are not created where there is no connection.
 Streets that do meet at endpoints still connect.

 The following list describes what Dissolve Network does:

 - Creates a connectivity graph of the network in a scratch workspace.

 - Examines the connectivity graph for line features with compatible field values and logically chains them together.

 - Creates merged line features in the output from the logical chains.

 - Creates a feature class of override connection points indicating where connectivity occurs mid-span along the merged line features.

-- Creates a log table listing what merged line features were created and which original line features they were created from.
+- Creates a log table listing the merged line features that were created and the line features from which they originated.